oemof/tespy/docs/tutorials_examples/tutorial_heat_pump.rst

 This part contains two compressors with an intercooler between them.
 The cold side of the intercooler requires a source and a sink.
-Again, remember redefining the former sink "cp1" to a compressor.
-We will now replace the source for the coolant :code:`c_in` at the condenser with another cycle closer :code:`cool_closer`, to make sure the fluid properties after the second compressor are identical to the fluid properties at the condenser inlet.
+Again, remember redefining the former sink :code:`"cp1"` to a compressor.
+We will now replace the source for the coolant :code:`c_in` at the condenser with another cycle closer (:code:`cool_closer`), to make sure the fluid properties after the second compressor are identical to the fluid properties at the condenser inlet.

 .. note::

     The intercooling leads to a lower COP but may be necessary depending on your temperature level requirement on the consumer's side.
-In a single stage compression, the outlet temperature of the coolant might be very high.
+In a single stage compression, the outlet temperature of the coolant might violated technical boundary conditions of the real-world component.

 .. code-block:: python